Content discovery on a budget

 This article describes a prototyping technique that every content designer can use to do discovery themselves.

 The content prototype

-A Content Prototype is a cheap and easy technique I learned from Ida Aalen, it helps you identify questions your users might have about the content before you actually write it.
+A content prototype is a cheap and easy technique I learned from Ida Aalen's talk on user testing for any budget.
+It helps you identify questions your users might have about the content before you actually write it.
 The content you need for this prototype doesn’t need to be final, you’re just writing enough to learn about the user needs.

 Building a prototype

 Let’s say I’m writing a guide to accessibility for UX Designers.
 Of course, I did some desk research and found a lot on forums and social channels already, but I didn’t get input from actual users yet to identify the questions they might have.
 I want to build a prototype to test with my audience, in this case, UX designers.

 For this test, I’ll write just the headline and a short 2-sentence introduction.
 And just to make it look a bit more real, I added an image.